SamKirby22/crypto-castle-rules/rules.md

 >  - In Trello, Admins formally Accept a Concept by [creating a new Bounty](#421-creating-bounties) for the Concept and linking it in a reply to the user's comment on the [New Concept Card](#62-dao) card.

->  - The Admin should also add an entry to the [Payments Sheet](#64-accounts), using the user's details and JMES address from the Concept they submitted
+>  - The Admin should also add an entry to the [Payments Sheet](#64-accounts), using the user's details and JMES address from the Concept they submitted.

 ### 4.1.1 Concept Acceptance Criteria

 Admins must judge that Concepts they wish to Accept meet all of the following criteria:

-1. Provide a clear Value Proposition that can return value to JMES that's inline with our [Strategy](#13-strategy) and [Vision](#12-vision)
+1. Provide a clear Value Proposition that can return value to JMES that's inline with our [Strategy](#13-strategy) and [Vision](#12-vision).

-2. Provide enough detail on requirements to enable a Bounty to achieve the stated goals
+2. Provide enough detail on requirements to enable a Bounty to achieve the stated goals.

-3. Be technically feasible using the current JMES Protocol or some unreleased but known iteration of it
+3. Be technically feasible using the current JMES Protocol or some unreleased but known iteration of it.

-4. Be unique within the existing set of Concepts & Bounties already added to the DAO, i.e. not a duplicate or very similar scope to an existing active Bounty
+4. Be unique within the existing set of Concepts & Bounties already added to the DAO, i.e. not a duplicate or very similar scope to an existing active Bounty.

-5. Be achievable in terms of costs compared to the DAO's current funding levels
+5. Be achievable in terms of costs compared to the DAO's current funding levels.

+6. The Description text reflects the Value Proposition of the related Concept.

 ## 4.2 Bounty Management

-4. The Description text reflects the Value Proposition of the related Concept.

-5. The Concept creator is listed as a [Stakeholder](#25-bounty-stakeholders)

-6. Optionally appoint a Secondary Admin for the Bounty

-> In Trello, Bounty ownership is designated by assigning the Admin user as the Member of the card on the top left below the card title.
+> In Trello, Bounty ownership is designated by the Admin putting their Trello username into the Admin field on the card and adding themselves as a Member of the card on the top left below the card title.
 When two Admins are assigned to the card, the secondary Admin is designated by putting their Trello username into the Secondary Admin field on the card.

 ### 4.2.2 Bounty Ownership